Genie M. Smith: Writing

 Smith worked under three different pen names during her time as an author–including the name most know her by, Genie M. Smith.
 Other pen names she went by include "Kit Clover" and "Maud(e) Meredith," which was her preferred name that she often used in public.
 Her stories were published in multiple newspapers and publications.
 Some of them include the Chicago Daily Tribune, Catholic Columbian Newspaper, Midland Monthly, The Broad Ax, The Conservative, and New York Weekly Mercury: a Journal of American Literature.
 Her novel, Winsome But Wicked, survives today in the Canonge Library.

 Editing

 In addition to writing, Smith worked as an editor.
 Her earliest known editing work was on the 1884 magazine titled the Mid-Continent.
 A column in The Woman's Tribune notes that Smith's contribution to the magazine was significant, and that in addition to editing, she was also a publisher and business manager for the magazine.
 In 1885, she was reported to have been an editor for over five different publications.
-From 1886-88, she edited the Housekeeper, and is credited with providing the magazine with its "extensive reputation".
+From 1886 to 1888, she edited the Housekeeper, and is credited with providing the magazine with its "extensive reputation".